Your buffer zone (and how it is affecting your FE Exam results)

 It’s about communicating it in a way that says “I value my time and space”.

-But how do you say No with grace and force without coming off like you don’t care about the person your talking to?
+But how do you say No with grace and conviction without coming off like you don’t care about the person your talking to?

 We need to (re)learn to say No.